 Bottom Line: Take protein supplements to build muscle, but don’t expect them to help reduce muscle soreness after exercise.

 Another popular and fairly well-studied supplement is tart cherry products.
-These include tart cherry juice and powders, for the most part.
+These include tart cherry juice and extracts, for the most part.
 The hypothesis is that the anti-oxidant components of tart cherry products can reduce the pain we feel after exercise.
-Antioxidants are supposed to be good at sweeping up free-radicals.
-And free-radicals have been shown to trigger pain-sensing nerves.

-Bottom Line: Tart cherries do seem to have some effect on improved muscle function after exercise.
+Bottom Line: Tart cherries do seem to have some effect on improved muscle function and recovery after exercise.
 But they don’t seem to help with delayed-onset muscle soreness.
-I am personally disappointed that not a single study looked at the effects of tart cherries in pie form.

 Taurine is an amino acid.
 Your body is able to create taurine from other amino acids.
-Of course, it can be argued that pushing your body beyond its usual limits might require some extra dietary intake of this protein building block.
 But people seem to think that supplemental taurine can help with just about every kind of ailment.
 It’s even where Red Bull gets its name!

 These aren’t the droids you’re looking for.
 Move along, move along.
 Seriously though, there are three studies looking at the effect of ginger supplements for treating muscle soreness.
-And only one of them showed any significant improvement in delayed-onset muscle soreness.
+And only one of them showed a slight improvement in delayed-onset muscle soreness.